Re-building the Notre Dame Cathedral - How medieval woodworking skills are achieving the impossible

 Stéphane Boudy is one of a small team of carpenters at the medieval site, who explained how hand-hewing each beam – a single piece from a single tree – respects the “heart” of the green wood that gives it its strength and resistance.
 “This isn’t just nostalgia.
 If Notre Dame’s roof lasted 800 years, it is because of this.
 There’s no heart in sawmill wood,” he says.

-Update on Notre Dame Re-Opening
+** Update on Notre Dame Re-Opening in 2024

 According to Reuters, ArtNet News& the French daily Le Figaro: